https://give.landtrusttn.org/give/406240/#!/donation/checkout

 Preston Farmland – Middle TN

-The first conservation easement project LTTN ever completed was in 1999 with businessman and landowner Aubrey Preston.
-The conservation easement protected 224 acres of rolling pastureland along the Natchez Trace Parkway in the historic village of Leiper’s Fork in southwest Williamson County.
+The first conservation easement project LTTN ever completed was in 1999 with Aubrey Preston, founder and chairman of the Leiper’s Fork Foundation.
+The conservation easement protects 224 acres of rolling pastureland along the Natchez Trace Parkway in the historic village of Leiper’s Fork in southwest Williamson County.

 Aubrey Preston at an event at Green’s Grocery in Leiper’s Fork.